The AHS Awards

 The AHS Awards program was initiated in 1953 originally offering four awards: the Horticultural Writing Award, Professional Award, Teaching Award, and Scientific Award.
 It has grown and evolved over the years to the current Great American Gardeners Awards Program offering a total of 16 awards.
 Each award honors individuals or organizations exemplifying the art, science, and environmental responsibility of horticulture in North America.
-Submit a nomination for 2017 to celebrate your horticultural hero.

 Description of Awards